-Executive and non-Executive Members of the Board of Directors receive Board remuneration based on the principles set out below, as approved by the General Shareholders' Meeting of 23 April 2020, during which the principle of keeping the maximum Board remuneration at a total of EUR 1.1 million per annum was confirmed.
+The members of the Board of Directors receive a remuneration based on the principles set out below, as approved by the Ordinary General Shareholders' Meeting of 22 April 2021, during which the principle of keeping the Board remuneration at a total of maximum EUR 1.1 million per annum was confirmed.

-Since January the first 2018, directorships exercised by the Group's employees in any Group entity in France and abroad are exercised without remuneration.
+Since January 1st 2018, mandates held by employees of the BNP Paribas Group in a subsidiary of the BNP Paribas Group (whether in France or abroad), are exercised without remuneration.

-For the non-executive directors that are not BNP Paribas SA employees this entails no consequence as they are no employees of BNP Paribas Fortis SA/NV or BNP Paribas SA.
-The non-executive directors that are BNP Paribas SA employees are no longer entitled to receive any remuneration for their mandates held within BNP Paribas Fortis SA/NV; As for the executive directors of BNP Paribas Fortis SA/NV, the implementation of the policy entails that they will not be entitled to receive any remuneration for their mandates held within the BNP Paribas Group, besides of course for their mandate within BNP Paribas Fortis SA/NV itself.
-The mandates held within BGL BNP Paribas SA have been excluded and can therefore be remunerated.
+This rule does not impact the independent non-executive directors of BNP Paribas Fortis SA/NV.
+The non-executive directors that are BNP Paribas SA employees do not receive any remuneration for their mandates held within BNP Paribas Fortis SA/NV.
+The executive directors of BNP Paribas Fortis SA/NV, are not entitled to receive any remuneration for their mandates held within subsidiaries of BNP Paribas Group, with the obvious exception for their executive mandate held within BNP Paribas Fortis SA/NV itself.
+Moreover, there is an exception for the mandates held within BGL BNP Paribas SA.